thekevinscott/UpscalerJS/examples/tensors/README.md

 [Tensors are a data type used in neural networks](https://thekevinscott.com/tensors-in-javascript/), and they're used internally to represent the images being upscaled in UpscalerJS.

-If you are already working with tensors in the context of your application, it can often be more performant to work directly with tensors throughout the process.
+If we're already working with tensors in the context of our application, it can often be more performant to work directly with tensors throughout the process.
 Doing so can give finer grained control over memory management and performance.

 :::tip